 Three experiments supported this finding, showing that when respondents were faced with remote incidental deadlines for tasks (such as how to plan for retirement or how to organize a party), they considered the tasks at hand as more difficult and committed more time and money.
 Two additional experiments showed that when the tasks were well-defined, with clear solutions and procedures (such as summarizing the statistical results from a survey), or when the respondents had experience with the job at hand, the mere deadline effect was mitigated.

 Zhu explains that the past literature on this topic “has typically linked task deadlines to specific factors related to that task.
 In our research, we look at what happens when people make inferences that have little connection to the task.
 The result is that people often make decisions about their commitment of time and money under these unclear circumstances, and they can fall short of their goal.”

 Managers, policymakers, and individuals can benefit from the two studies by learning how both short and long deadlines can adversely influence daily decision making, Zhu and her colleagues say.

 “The Mere Urgency Effect” was written by Meng Zhu of Johns Hopkins, Assistant Professor Yang Yang of the University of Florida, and Professor Christopher Hsee of the University of Chicago.
 Zhu, Professor Rajesh Bagchi of Virginia Tech, and Assistant Professor Stefan Hock of George Mason University are the co-authors of “The Mere Deadline Effect: Why More Time Might Sabotage Goal Pursuit.”

-Posted on May 15, 2018 In MS in Marketing, Faculty Story, News Item, Press Release, Research Story, Alumni, Current Students, Faculty, International Students, New Students, Partners, Prospective Students, Staff
+Posted on May 15, 2018 In MS in Marketing, Faculty Story, News Item, Press Release, Research Story, Alumni, Current Students, International Students, New Students, Partners, Prospective Students, Staff